So, you decided – you’re going to work freelance.

-You’ve been toiling away at your outside job and pecking at your writing if time allows, but lately you’ve chafed at the lack of creative forward movement.
-You long to toss in your resignation with a self-satisfied, “No, I’m not going anywhere else, I’m working for myself!”.
+You decided.
+You’re going to do it.
+You’ve toiled away at your outside job and pecked at your writing when time allows.
+But lately?
+You’ve chafed at the lack of creative forward movement and freelance is your destination.
+You long to toss in your resignation with a self-satisfied, “No, I’m not going anywhere else.
+I’m working for myself!”.

 In your mind’s eye, you picture yourself ensconced in a restful cabin in the woods or at your desk before a fire in a converted castle or wearing flamboyant shirts you don’t care if anyone likes while writing on a tropical beach somewhere.
-No more bosses, no more rat race, no more commuting – nothing but letting loose the dogs of your creativity and all the while the money keeps rolling on in, right?
+No more bosses, no more rat race, no more commuting – nothing but letting loose the dogs of your creativity and all the while that sweet, sweet freelance money keeps rolling on in, right?

 I hate to break it to you, but the reality of quitting your day job to work full-time as a freelance writer is often far from those pleasant fictions.
 Many a talented writer has crashed and burned going full-bore at a freelance career and it was for no other reason than lack of preparation before making the leap.

-If you’re seriously considering going freelance full-time, there are a number of important considerations you should mull over before deciding it’s the right call:
+If you’re seriously considering going freelance full-time, there are a number of important considerations you should mull over before deciding it’s the right call.
+Let’s have a look.

 You have experience and a reputation